Construction & Trade Professionals We Help

 Do I need to pay tax on CIS deductions? +

 Your CIS deductions are advance payments towards your annual tax bill.
-When you submit your Self Assessment tax return, HMRC calculates your total tax liability and compares it with what you've already paid through CIS deductions.
+When you submit your Self Assessment for 2025/26 by 31 January 2027, HMRC calculates your total tax liability and compares it with what you've already paid through CIS.
 If you've overpaid, you'll receive a refund.
-If you've underpaid, you'll need to pay the balance by 31 January.
 Our service ensures you never overpay or underpay.

-Most tradespeople can claim: tools and equipment, work clothing (boots, hi-vis, steel toe caps), vehicle costs (45p/mile first 10,000 miles), mobile phone and internet (business use percentage), professional fees (CSCS card, trade memberships), training courses, safety equipment, materials and consumables, and home office costs.
-You cannot claim for travel between home and a permanent workplace or non-work-specific clothing.
+Most tradespeople can claim: tools and equipment, work clothing (boots, hi-vis, steel toe caps), vehicle costs (45p/mile first 10,000 miles), mobile phone and internet (business use percentage), professional fees (CSCS card, trade memberships), training courses (SMSTS, SSSTS, NVQ), safety equipment, materials, and home office costs (simplified £6/week).

 How do I register for the Construction Industry Scheme? +

 You can register for CIS online through your HMRC business tax account.
-You'll need: your National Insurance number, Unique Taxpayer Reference, business details, and trading history.
-Once registered, you'll receive a UTR and be issued a verification number.
-Contractors will then deduct tax at 20% (or 30% if unregistered).
+You'll need your National Insurance number, Unique Taxpayer Reference, business details, and trading history.
+Once registered, you'll receive a UTR and verification number.
 Our team can handle your CIS registration and help you apply for gross payment status.

-Should I use simplified expenses or actual costs? +
+Should I use simplified expenses or actual costs for 2025/26? +

-For vehicles, simplified expenses (45p/mile) is often better if you have a small van or car with low running costs.
-For larger vans or older vehicles with high maintenance costs, actual costs may give you a bigger deduction.
-For home office, the simplified £6/week is easiest, but if you have high business use of home, actual costs could be more beneficial.
+For vehicles, simplified expenses (45p/mile first 10,000 miles, then 25p) is often better for smaller vans with low running costs.
+For larger vans or older vehicles with high maintenance costs, actual costs may give a bigger deduction.
+For home office, the simplified £6/week is easiest, but actual costs could be more beneficial if you have high business use.
 We calculate both methods and choose the best for your situation.

 What records do I need to keep for HMRC? +

 Keep all records for at least 5 years after the tax year: CIS statements from contractors, invoices you've issued, receipts for tools and materials, vehicle mileage logs, bank statements, purchase invoices, and records of any CIS deductions claimed.
 Digital records are fine.
-We provide a simple expense tracker specifically designed for tradespeople to help you stay organised throughout the year.
+We provide a simple expense tracker specifically designed for tradespeople.